mcd500/ta-ref/docs/how_to_program_on_ta-ref.md

 ## Writing 'Hello World' TA for Intel SGX

-**Step 1: Run the docker image**
+**Step 1: Run the Docker image**

-Run the TA-Ref pre-built docker for sgx.
+Run the TA-Ref pre-built Docker for sgx.

 ```sh
 # Download / Refresh the docker image